swiftlang/swift-evolution/proposals/0388-async-stream-factory.md

 This change is additive and does not affect source compatibility.

 ## Effect on ABI stability
-This change introduces new concurrency library ABI in the form of the one `makeStream` methods, but it does not affect the ABI of existing declarations.
+This change introduces new concurrency library ABI in the form of the `makeStream` methods, but it does not affect the ABI of existing declarations.

 ## Effect on API resilience
 None; adding static methods is permitted by the existing resilience model.